justas05/Compiler/3-compiler-documentation.md

 Node class, as that would lead to a lot of empty definitions.
 These classes were mostly abstract too but contained a few function definitions that would throw exceptions so that I did not have to define these functions when I did not need them.
-I also had a few specific member functions (eg. for PostfixArrayElement) for which I had to use dynamic and static pointer casting to access them.
+I also had a few specific member functions (eg. for UnaryExpression) for which I had to use dynamic and static pointer casting to access them.

 Strengths
 ---------

-_Give two strengths or capabilites of your AST, using 50 words or less for each one_.

 ### Strength 1

+The class hierarchy and structure is very logical as it closely matches the grammar.
+This also that it was easy to know what member variables a class needed and the inheritance was very logical too.
+All the member functions are well seperated and only appear where they are actually used.

 ### Strength 2

-_50 words or less_

 Limitations
 -----------